EESSI/docs/docs/tutorial/configuration_hpc.md

 installed on the worker nodes, for example because the system administrators are not willing to install, configure, and maintain a CernVM-FS installation.

-Though less ideal than a native installaton of CernVM-FS, solutions to make CernVM-FS repositories accessible even in this case exist:
+Though less ideal than a native installation of CernVM-FS, solutions to make CernVM-FS repositories accessible even in this case exist:

 * [Syncing a to another filesystem](#sync-other-filesystem)